I’m just going to come out and say it: Shinji Nohara probably has the best job in the world.

 “Oh!
 I know the perfect place to take you.
 It’s close by and they have an amazing chocolate cake,” he said.

-Our lunch bill came out to be around $270 for two people — definitely not a bad price for Michelin-starred sushi.
+Our lunch bill came out to be around $270 — definitely not a bad price for Michelin-starred sushi.
 We then took a short stroll and went inside a coffee shop known for their single-source coffee and chocolate cake.
 All the coffee here is meant to be enjoyed straight, so you won’t find cream and sugar here.

 Of course, not everyone can afford Nohara’s rate, so he concluded our interview by leaving a few tips for travelers visiting Japan: